The Limits of Quantum State Transfer for Field-Free Heisenberg Chains: Spectral Constraints on Field-Free Heisenberg Models

 The spectrum is $\{-n(n-1)\}_{n=1}^{N}$.
 The eigenvectors $\ket{\lambda_n}$ are given in \cite{albanese2004}, including the final elements:

-Since every eigenvalue is an even integer, this chain has a perfect revival at time $t_0=\pi$, with 0 phase.
+Since every eigenvalue is an even integer, this chain has a perfect revival at time $t_0=\pi$, with 0 phase (i.e.\ $J_{\max}t_0=N^2\pi/4$, which is only a factor of $\pi^2/8$ longer than the predicted limit).
 While the matrix is centrosymmetric, its eigenvalues are not compatible with perfect transfer at time $\pi/2$ for $N>2$.